Conor McGregor to appeal after woman who said he raped her wins civil claim

 “The only thing I could move was my head.
 I bit him but I can’t remember where.
 He didn’t like it, so he flipped me around and put his arm around my neck and choked me,” she said.

-The court heard Hand suffered serious physical and psychological injuries as a result of the attack by McGregor and that she had been diagnosed with post-traumatic stress disorder (PTSD).
+The court heard Ms Hand suffered serious physical and psychological injuries as a result of the attack by Mr McGregor and that she had been diagnosed with post-traumatic stress disorder (PTSD).

 She also said she had to stop seeing a counsellor because she could no longer afford to pay for the sessions.